HOME

 No matter or cause for concern to any individual within the spirit of this policy is too big or small and will always be taken seriously, sensitively, objectively and in confidence.

-Chambers recognise that circumstances may arise when an individual is unsure whether or not they have a genuine reason to make a complaint and may feel reluctant and/or embarrassed to make what they consider ‘a fuss’ or ‘causing trouble’.
+Chambers recognise that circumstances may arise when an individual is unsure whether or not they have a genuine reason to make a complaint and may fell reluctant and/or embarrassed to make what they may consider is ‘making a fuss’ or ‘causing trouble’.

 It is therefore Chambers’ collective responsibility, but in particular those designated officers (named above), to at all times treat any cause for complaint or grievance seriously and sensitively and with respect for the individual/s concerned.
 No one is to be discouraged in voicing his or her concerns, however large or small.